Secure iCloud Keychain recovery

 If two-factor authentication is enabled for the user’s account, the device passcode is used to recover an escrowed keychain.

 If two-factor authentication isn’t set up, the user is asked to create an iCloud security code by providing a six-digit passcode.
-Alternatively, without two-factor authentication, users can specify their own, longer code, or they can let their devices create a cryptographically random code that they can record and keep on their own.
+Alternatively, without two-factor authentication, users can specify their own, longer code or they can let their devices create a cryptographically random code that they can record and keep on their own.

 Keychain escrow process

 After the passcode is established, the keychain is escrowed with Apple.
-The iOS, iPadOS, or macOS device first exports a copy of the user’s keychain and then encrypts it wrapped with keys in an asymmetric keybag and places it in the user’s iCloud key-value storage area.
+The iOS, iPadOS or macOS device first exports a copy of the user’s keychain and then encrypts it wrapped with keys in an asymmetric keybag and places it in the user’s iCloud key-value storage area.
 The keybag is wrapped with the user’s iCloud security code and with the public key of the hardware security module (HSM) cluster that stores the escrow record.
 This becomes the user’s iCloud escrow record.
-For HSA2 accounts, the keychain is also stored in CloudKit and wrapped to intermediate keys that are recoverable only with the contents of the iCloud escrow record, thereby providing the same level of protection.
+For two-factor authentication accounts, the keychain is also stored in CloudKit and wrapped to intermediate keys that are recoverable only with the contents of the iCloud escrow record, thereby providing the same level of protection.